MasLiang/Quantum-Adder/README.md

 	- Sqrt_root_CNOT_Hermitian_gate
 - binary quantum full adder
   	- carry-first BQFA
-		There are two structures in this file: using 4 qbits or 3 qubits.
   	- sum-first BQFA
-		There are two structures in this file: using 4 qbits or 3 qubits.
   	- BQFA proposed in Biswas
   	- BQFA proposed in Cuccaro
   	- BQFA proposed in Google